sandyol55/Ropey-Cam/README.md

 The current versions are configured to use a V2 IMX219 camera so are set up to use its Mode 5.
 If you plan to use a different camera find the cam_mode_select variable (line 50) and change it to an appropriate mode for your camera.
-Normally best to pick a mode with a high frame rate,but may also want to choose a full uncropped sensor mode.
+Normally best to pick a mode with a high frame rate, but may also want to choose a full uncropped sensor mode.
 The choice is yours. e.g. for a V3 camera mode 0 or perhaps 1 might be a good choice.